LostHeron/minishell/README.md

 \ /
 OLD stuff just in case for check :

+- 4) regarder pourquoi ./minishell | ./minishell ne fonctionne pas // and look how to make it work
 - implementation of '&' // -> gave up
 - implementation of subshell // quite good advanced ! even done ?? -> should be working well !
 - implementation of ';' // DONE